THINGS TO DO IN SANTA FE

 Nestled at the foot of the rugged Sangre de Cristo Mountains at an elevation of 7,200 feet in New Mexico's desert highlands, Santa Fe is a city known for its rich blend of Native American, Hispanic, and Anglo cultures and traditions.
 Guests of Eldorado Hotel & Spa are within walking distance of world-class restaurants, shopping venues, and local attractions such as the Santa Fe Plaza, the Georgia O'Keeffe Museum and the Lensic Performing Arts Center.
 Minutes away are The Museum of New Mexico and Loretto Chapel's miraculous staircase, a magnificent engineering marvel shrouded in religious mystery.

 Year round, Santa Fe activities and events attract people from near and far.
-Be sure to check calendars of events and ask the concierge for seasonal attractions and activities, whether you’re on a Santa Fe family vacation, visiting solo, or on business.
+Be sure to check calendars of events and ask the concierge for seasonal Santa Fe, NM attractions and activities, whether you’re on a family vacation, visiting solo, or on business.

 Santa Fe Travel